Procedures for Obtaining & Compensating Research Participants Within the USF Psychology Department Participant Pool

 RESEARCHERS: Please become familiar with the policies set forth in this document before requesting a researcher account and utilizing the pool.

-The Psychology Department Participant pool is open only for Psychology faculty and students.
+The Psychology Department Participant pool is open only for Psychology Department faculty, Psychology Department graduate students and other students working with Psychology Department faculty/graduate students at USF.

-When they first set up their own accounts, participants answer a list of questions used to screen participants for specific research projects.
-These questions generate demographic data such as age, sex, and any other questions on which researchers wish to screen their participants.
-All screening questions must be submitted to the Pool Administrator before the beginning of the semester and must be in the form to which participants can select their answer from a pull-down menu (e.g., How would you describe your use of alcohol?
-I do not drink/one drink per month/two drinks per month/etc.)
+When student participants first set up their own accounts, they answer a list of questions used to screen for specific research projects.
+These questions generate demographic data such as age, sex, and any other questions on which researchers wish to prescreen their participants.
+All prescreening questions must be submitted to the Pool Administrator before the beginning of the semester and must be in the form to which participants can select their answer from a pull-down menu (e.g., How would you describe your use of alcohol?
+I do not drink/one drink per month/two drinks per month/etc.).

 All research using Pool participants must be credited on Sona.
 That is, researchers may not arrange to give lists of participants to instructors for credit, instead of having students sign up for their study on Sona.
 Awarding credit outside Sona creates confusion among students, instructors and pool administrators and, more important, creates mistrust among participants that they are getting the points they are due.
 Note that researchers can award credit manually to any participants already registered in the pool.

 Recruitment of participants for Sona studies must occur within the Sona system.
-Posting recruitment notices/flyers on walls, bulletin boards, or on Blackboard/Canvas, for Sona studies is generally not allowed.
+Posting recruitment notices/flyers on walls, bulletin boards, or on Canvas, for Sona studies is generally not allowed.
 Researchers also should not recruit for Sona studies by making announcements or appeals to students in classrooms.
 This policy upholds the spirit of avoiding competition for participants among Sona researchers.
 However, there may be certain circumstances in which researchers are looking for a sample of very specific participants (e.g., parents of 3-year-olds) and may need to post notices or make announcements to prompt potential participants to sign up on Sona.
-To request permission to post flyers or make classroom announcements for a Sona study, please contact the chairperson of the Participant Pool (contact information at the end of this page).
+To request permission to post flyers or make classroom announcements for a Sona study, please contact the chairperson of the Participant Pool Committee.
 Be aware that any posted advertisements or notices of research must be approved by the IRB prior to use.

 - When a student signs up to participate in a research project through Sona, he/she is automatically credited with the designated credit points for that project.